If you’re looking for things to do in New York and want to visit all of the iconic spots on offer, then here’s a guide for your bucket list.

 Explore this iconic NYC building with a local guide and discover its many secrets on The Secrets of Grand Central Terminal tour.

 Hailed as one of America’s greatest architectural achievements this building is stunning.
-A visit to Grand Central Terminal is definitely one for the New York bucket list.
+A visit to Grand Central Terminal is definitely one for the NYC bucket list.

 4. Madame Tussauds